 - Body Horror: Of all the Chaos Gods, Tzeentch is the freest in doling out mutation, simply because constant, perpetual change is his reason for existing and his followers should embrace this in mind, soul and body.

-- Combat Tentacles: Sometimes it's one of your two arms, sometimes it's a new limb.
+- Combat Tentacles: The appearance of random tentacles is one of Tzeentch's favorite gifts to his faithful.
+Sometimes it's one of your two arms transforming, sometimes it's a new limb.

 - Eyes Do Not Belong There: If Tzeentch feels you need more eyes, you damn well are getting more eyes.